Dylan-Howard/Greek-Learning-App/docs/ideas/migration.md

 **Phase 2: Backend Logic Migration (Azure Functions -> Edge Functions)**

-1.  **Organize Functions:** In your `GreekLearningApp-Frontend` repo (or a new repo), create a `supabase/functions` directory.
-Inside, mirror your old services: `text-service`, `user-service`, etc.
+1.  **Organize Functions:** Create new repos to host individual services and segment CI/CD pipelines.
 2.  **Port Logic (C#/.NET/Go -> TypeScript):**
     *   Go through each Azure Function one by one.
-    *   Rewrite the business logic from C#/Go into a TypeScript Supabase Edge Function.
+    *   Rewrite the business logic from C#/Go into a Typescript Supabase Edge Function.
     *   Instead of calling an SQL/CosmosDB driver, you will use the `supabase-js` client to interact with your database.
     *   Example: `GetUserSets.cs` becomes a `supabase/functions/get-user-sets/index.ts` that uses `supabase.from('sets').select('*').eq('user_id', userId)`.
 3.  **Implement Row Level Security (RLS):** This is a key architectural change.
 Instead of relying solely on your functions for security, define RLS policies on your Supabase tables.